A risk factor is something that increases your likelihood of getting a disease or condition.

 Genes and your environment play a role in the development of asthma.
 When asthma runs in families, genetic factors play a relatively large role.
 When asthma does not run in families, the genetic influence is not as significant as the environmental exposures.

-People who have allergies (especially allergic rhinitis and severe food allergies) have a greater chance of developing asthma.
+People who have allergies (especially allergic rhinitis, eczema, and severe food allergies) have a greater chance of developing asthma.
 Allergens that may be associated with asthma include:

 The following medical conditions increase your risk of developing asthma: